alexisbaxman/demo_bids-manager_documentation/book/converter.md

 ### Specific view
 <img src="../static/converter/4_filter_specific.png" alt="specific-view" width="400px" align="center">
-It's pretty similar to General view, but you can select specific files per subject.
+This view is similar to the General view, but you here can select *specific files per subject*.
-You can also check `Only last repeats`, it will automatically check the last of every duplicated type and uncheck the previous ones.
-This might overwrite some changes done in the General view.
+The option `Only last repeats` automatically keeps the most recent version of each duplicateand deselect the older ones.
+Be aware, this might overwrite some changes done in the General view.

 ### Edit naming
 <img src="../static/converter/4_filter_name.png" alt="edit-naming" width="400px" align="center">